chicagolug/chicagolug-pelican/content/news/2014-05-20-mediagoblin-is-the-best.rst

        Gavroche, the MediaGoblin mascot, helps us display our media.

-It doesn't hurt that one of our LUG members, `Chris Webber`_, is the founder of the GNU MediaGoblin project, but I think we'd still be using it to host our media even if he wasn't the founder of the project.
+It doesn't hurt that one of our LUG members, `Chris Webber`_, is the founder of the Clang MediaGoblin project, but I think we'd still be using it to host our media even if he wasn't the founder of the project.

 A One-Stop Shop